 - Windows 7, 8 or 10 (32/64 Bit)

-At first download the installation files for your platform from the Veyon download page.
-For Windows computers we recommend using the 64-bit-option (win64).
-For 32-bit-installations, the 32-bit-option (win32) has to be used.
+First of all download the installation files for your platform from the Veyon download page.
+For Windows computers it is recommended to use the 64-bit version (win64).
+For 32-bit installations the 32-bit version (win32) has to be used.

-Execute the installation file with administrator privileges and follow the instructions.
-For computers that do not need a master application (e.g. student computers) you may uncheck the component Veyon Master in the Choose Components dialogue.
+Run the installer file with administrative privileges and follow the displayed instructions.
+On computers that do not require the Veyon Master application (e.g. student computers) you can deselect the component Veyon Master in the Choose Components dialog.

-The Veyon Windows installer provided by the community can be executed in silent mode, meaning that there is no user interaction and installation is done automatically.
-This is especially helpful for automated deployment in larger environments.
-Veyon is therefore easily integrated with all common software deployment mechanisms.
+The Veyon Windows installer provided by the community can be executed in silent mode, meaning that there is no user interaction and the installation is performed automatically.
+This is especially useful for automated deployments in larger environments.
+This way Veyon can be easily integrated with all common software distribution solutions and mechanisms.

-After the installer has been run with command line parameter
+By running the installer with the command line parameter

 C:\Program Files\Veyon\uninstall.exe /S